danofames/danofames.github.com/_posts/2011-08-02-the-write-stuff.md

 document.write('<p><a href="http://adnetwork.example/click"><img src="someimage.jpg" /></a>');
 {% endhighlight %}

-One weekend in Philadelphia, a Tablet front end developer, [Matthew Story](https://github.com/matthewstory/), had enough and [thewritestuff.js (yet to be posted)](https://github.com/tablet/thewritestuff) emerged.
+One weekend in Philadelphia, a Tablet front end developer, [Matthew Story](https://github.com/matthewstory/), had enough and [thewritestuff.js](https://github.com/tablet/thewritestuff) emerged.
 A js library that wrestles `document.write` and wins.
 Though not necessarily a good idea, this has been in use without (significant) issue on [tablethotels.com](http://www.tablethotels.com) for several years.

 thewritestuff.js allows you turn [this](/examples/tws/wrongstuff.html):